replicatedhq/kURL/ARCHITECTURE.md

 ## Deployment and Releases

 Upon releasing kURL, scripts and add-on package archives are built and uploaded to to the kURL object storage bucket along with metadata including the Git sha from which they were generated.
-Once complete, the VERSION file is updated to point to the current version of kURL.
+Once complete, the [VERSION](https://kurl-sh.s3.amazonaws.com/dist/VERSION) file is updated with the current version of kURL.
 The Typescript API makes use of this VERSION file to resolve the scripts and add-on packages.

 ### Production Workflow